5 Effective Ways to Fix a Frozen MacBook or Mac

 Force Quit Frozen Apps

-A frozen MacBook may be caused by an unresponsive app.
+An unresponsive app may cause a frozen MacBook.
 If you are using an app and your MacBook suddenly gets frozen, then you can try to force quit the app.
 Force quit can be achieved in two main ways, either by Apple Menu or by pressing Command+Alt+Esc.

 Force Quit via the Apple Menu